Taiwanese People's Party: History

 By the third party congress later that year, Chiang had won control of the executive committee.
 His proposal for a revision of the party charter was passed the following year.
-It admonished "bourgeoise" and "reactionary" members for not heeding the international climate, which had "strengthened the consciousness of struggle within the island's masses".
+It admonished "bourgeois" and "reactionary" members for not heeding the international climate, which had "strengthened the consciousness of struggle within the island's masses".
 The revised charter characterized the party as one to work toward the political freedom and interests of workers, peasants, the urban proletariat, and all similarly oppressed.
 Chiang believed that the time was ripe for a strategy that combined class and national (anti-colonial) movements.

-For the most part the party was not effective in achieving its goals.
+For the most part, the party was not effective in achieving its goals.
 On 7 July 1927 it put forward a "Statement of Recommendations", given to Prime Minister Hamaguchi Osachi, that demanded local autonomy for the island and urged freedom of speech.
-The following year it demanded that the colonial governor institute popular, proportionally representative ballot for some councils.
+The following year, it demanded that the colonial governor institute popular, proportionally representative ballot for some councils.
 Its singular triumph was in forcing the authorities to set aside budget for establishing treatment centers for opium addicts.
 The party successfully created international pressure by filing complaints to the League of Nations (of which Japan remained a member until the early 1930s), which then sent a representative to investigate.

 As civilian rule gave way to a new, harsher phase of all-consuming militarism in Taiwan and elsewhere in the Japanese colonies, the fate of the party was sealed.
 Ironically the result was essentially as Peng Hua-ying had predicted in his objection to Chiang's more radical vision: As soon as the fourth party congress passed the revised charter, the authorities proceeded to ban the organization.
 Chiang Wei-shui and other party leaders were arrested.
-In its statement the authorities accused "leftist, nationalist members" of controlling the party and secretly working on independence for the colony, as well as alerting the international community of Japan's use of chemical warfare in suppressing the Wushe Rebellion of 1930.
+In its statement the authorities accused "leftist, nationalist members" of controlling the party and secretly working on independence for the colony, as well as alerting the international community of Japan's use of chemical warfare in suppressing the Musha Rebellion of 1930.
 Chiang himself came to be disillusioned with legitimate political means of reform.
 After his death in August 1931 from typhoid, the party fell into disarray and later disbanded.

+Platform

+The party program of the TPP was socialist, emphasizing constitutional democracy and separation of power with a new Taiwanese constitution.
+The party had a radical economic program aiming at redistributing land to peasants and removing big landlords, abolishing big bourgeoisie and privileged classes in Taiwan, and implementing socialist programs to nationalize big companies and improve workers' rights.
+It also included the liberation of the Taiwanese people and regaining Taiwanese sovereignty from the Empire of Japan.
+Those programs were heavily inspired by Sun Yat-sen's Three Principles of the People, and utilized a Taiwanese nationalism as part of a broader Chinese nationalism.
+It also adopted Kuomintang-style socialism.